 WW1TIGERS.COM This website is a tribute to all those brave men who were members of the Leicestershire Regiment in the Great war of 1914-1918 in which 7,028 soldiers of the Regiment died.
 They were called the "Tigers" because of the Regimental cap badge which had the "Royal Bengal Tiger" on it which had been awarded to the Regiment for service in India.

-ww1tigers.com was established in February 2013 with some five hundred plus images that were collected over a number of years by Jonathan Capewell, some of them have information such as a name on them but many did not.
+ww1tigers.com was established in February 2013 with some five hundred plus images that had been collected over a number of years by Jonathan Capewell, some of them have information such as a name on them but many do not.
 More images have then been added by "Tigers" family members since the launch of the site in memory of their loved ones, also the original collection continues to grow! and so the site is constantly getting larger by the week.

 One of the aims of the site is to try to identify as many of the "Unknown" soldiers as possible by putting their images on this website as a lasting tribute.
 It has given people all over the world the chance to try to identify these men, who were so brave and underwent great hardships for their King and Country.

 Some of the pictures are pre 1914 and a few post 1918 any information has been given about the individual images on their description which are mostly photographic postcards, if you know anything else about any image or if you have pictures of family members that you would like to add to this site please contact us: email@example.com

 ALL Images are COPYRIGHT of ww1tigers.com (Please do not copy them!).
 Each page has a number of sub pages please click on to them to see all of the collection.